Sunday, September 22, 2024

 Of course Kevin Spacey won the Best Actor Oscar for a performance here that works because most of the time he seems subdued.
 His Lester Burnham character is established as repressed and seething with resentment about his life and family.
 Once he has his midlife attitude conversion, he indulges himself with youthful abandon and rejects any status-dictated responsibilities.
 However, there are still unresolved dissatisfactions in his home life that can break through that don’t-give-a-damn calm.
 It is the direction, writing, and cinematography that does the stylish heavy lifting while Spacey’s mundane sincerity rings true.

 There are many other fine performances.
 Annette Bening’s manic Carolyn becomes almost grotesque in her career-fixated fundamentalism.
 Thora Birch’s Jane goes beyond sadness to disaffection in her character’s lack of self-esteem.
 Birch would go on to star in my favorite film of the next century, that quirky delight Ghost World (2001).
-Wes Bentley exudes a calm confidence as Ricky Pitts that is as much of an influence on Lester’s new attitude as the Angela fixation.
+Wes Bentley exudes a calm confidence as Ricky Fitts that is as much of an influence on Lester’s new attitude as the Angela fixation.
 Chris Cooper’s intense performance as Ricky’s hard-ass, control-freak father gives us a character that is both despicable and pathetic.
 Finally, Mena Suvari’s vain and shallow Angela is funny, yet she surprises us with her vulnerability.

 American Beauty skewers the middleclass mainstream’s empty vanity.
 It does this all in a darkly humorous manner that can be quirky, distressing, and cathartic.
 It all ends by challenging us to accept a philosophy embracing truth and appreciating life experience rather than lamenting lost goals.